 What is measured?

 Small-Angle X-ray Scattering (SAXS) measures how X-rays are deflected at very small angles by nanoscale variations in electron density within a material.
-From the shape and intensity of the scattering curve, it is possible to reconstruct how matter is organized on the nanometer scale, revealing size, shape, and distribution of the nanoparticles, as well as the dimensions of pores or voids in porous materials..
+By analyzing the shape and intensity of the scattering curve, researchers can reconstruct how matter organizes on the nanometer scale.
+This reveals the size, shape, and distribution of nanoparticles, as well as the dimensions of pores or voids in porous materials.

 When calibrated in absolute intensity units, SAXS data can be used to extract quantitative physical parameters, including: